ironeternal/ironeternal.github.io/warband.md

 ### Special

-- **Ambush**: You may make a single attack action when a room is opened before anyone else acts, unless the party passes a hard (DC10) check
+- **Ambush**: You may make a single attack action when a room is opened before anyone else acts
 - **Barricade**: As an action you may prevent any new creatures from moving between the room you are in a one adjacent room
 - **Breathweapon**: When this creature attacks everyone in the room is hit.
 - **Charge**: As an action you may move into another room and make an attack